The Magic System Spectrum

 A common way writers stay a step ahead of their audiences is by withholding crucial information about the magic system from their characters, and thus from the audience.
 But the harder the magic system is, the more predictable it is.
 Therefore the more difficult withholding information without breaking the rules becomes.

-‘Avatar’ For The Win
+‘Avatar’ For The Win’

-The writers of ‘Avatar’ address this issue by focusing the narrative on the character arcs of Aang and especially Prince Zuko, not on the capabilities of the magic system.
-DiMartino and Konietzko excel at balancing character development with their magic system, and the result is that bending is superbly integrated into the character arcs of ‘Avatar’s’ well-designed cast.
+The writers of ‘Avatar’ address this problem of predictability by rooting their story deeply in the character arcs of Aang and Prince Zuko, rather than the capabilities of the magic system.
+DiMartino andKonietzko excel at balancing character development with their magic system, resulting in bending that is superbly integrated into the character arcs of ‘Avatar’s’ well-designed cast.

 This smart approach takes the burden of keeping the plot moving forward off the magic system.
 It also keeps the audience – which may lose interest once they can predict how magic will be used in the story’s climax – engaged with ‘Avatar’s’ emotionally compelling characters.